Satfinder61/Patika-All-Practis-Week-3/README.md

 # FindSumDivideFour by Ihsan Melih Sisman
 <br> With Java loops, we write a program that accepts input from the user until a single number is entered and adds even and multiples
 <br> of 4 from the entered values and prints it on the screen.

+# ATM With Switch Case by Ihsan Melih Sisman
+<br> It applies ATM application using switch-case.